 The Diploma in International Commercial Arbitration is one of CIArb’s leading membership training programmes.
 Normally delivered in the heart of Oxford for more than twenty years, it provides practising lawyers and other professionals who are familiar with legal reasoning and are involved in arbitration (domestic or international) the opportunity to undertake training and assessments that may make them eligible for peer interview for Fellowship of the Chartered Institute of Arbitrators (FCIArb).
 The Diploma is delivered by highly-experienced and distinguished tutors and involves a combination of lectures, seminars and interactive sessions.

-The Chartered Institute of Arbitrators is delighted to announce that Professor Dr Mohamed Abdel Wahab will be returning to direct this year’s Diploma in International Commercial Arbitration from 4 September-27 September 2020.
+The Chartered Institute of Arbitrators (CIArb) is delighted to announce that Professor Dr Mohamed Abdel Wahab will be returning to direct 2021’s Virtual Diploma in International Commercial Arbitration from 5 March 2021 to 28 March 2021 following the success of CIArb’s first virtual Diploma in September 2020.

 What are the entry requirements for the Diploma?

 • Practicing lawyers and other professionals who are familiar with legal reasoning and concepts and are involved in arbitration (domestic or international) and who wish to increase their knowledge and understanding of international commercial arbitration.

 • Members or Fellows of the Chartered Institute of Arbitrators who have experience of domestic arbitration practice and wish to extend their knowledge to include international arbitration procedures.

 No additional courses are unlocked by this course

 No additional Membership Grades are unlocked by this course